Why do some litigants shine and others fall flat on their face at deposition, arbitration or trial? Tips for calming an anxious client.

-Imagine this scenario: Your client is about to be deposed in a case with significant damages at stake.
+Imagine this scenario: Your anxious client is about to be deposed in a case with significant damages at stake.
 Knowing what hangs in the balance, you spend hours preparing the client.
 This involves an extensive review of the likely areas of inquiry, followed by a mock deposition in which you ask the kind of questions, both in tone and content, that are likely to be asked at the actual deposition.

 The client answers your questions concisely and clearly.
 You walk away from the meeting feeling confident that he will perform well when he has to answer questions for real the next day.